-The Human Rights Institute's fact-finding project allows students an opportunity to work as human rights investigators—researching a human rights problem in depth, conducting extensive interviews on the subject, drafting a comprehensive report on their findings, and engaging in related advocacy.
+The Human Rights Institute's year-long fact-finding practicum allows a small group of students an opportunity to work as human rights investigators—researching a human rights problem in depth, conducting extensive interviews on the subject, drafting a comprehensive report on their findings, and engaging in related advocacy.

-Student participants enroll in a full-year, five credit practicum.
+Student participants enroll in a full-year, five credit practicum taught by expert practitioners.
 In the fall semester the class covers the substantive law and policy, as well as fact-finding skills and methodology.
 In January, during Georgetown Law's "Week One," the class travels either internationally or domestically to conduct extensive interviews with those affected by and knowledgeable about the issue.
 In the spring semester, students draft a comprehensive report that lays out their findings and recommendations, which is published by the Human Rights Institute.
 They then engage in extensive federal-level advocacy with government decision-makers to lobby for change.

-Our 2012-2013 project examined the Human Right to Water in Marginalized Communities, and advocacy efforts are still underway.
+Our 2012-2013 project examined the Human Right to Water in Marginalized Communities.
 For more information, please see our project page.

 Our 2011-2012 project was called Kept Out: Barriers to Meaningful Education in the School-to-Prison Pipeline.
 More information can be found on the project's page.